Samfundet/Samfundet4/docs/technical/forms.md

 #### Setting initial data

-If you are changing existing data (for instance in a PATCH form), set the `initialData` property of the form.
+If you are changing existing data (for instance when doing a http PATCH), set the `initialData` property of the form.
 The form expects a partial object which allows you to only include some of the fields in the Dto.

 ```tsx
 const event: Partial<EventDto> = {